 Crumble the fresh yeast with your hands to break them down.
 It can also be mashed with the use of a fork.
 Crumbled fresh yeast can be further stored or used as desired.

-When you buy Compressed/Cake Fresh Yeast, take it home and refrigerate it right away, and use it by the "Sell By" date on the package.
+• When you buy compressed/cake fresh yeast, take it home and refrigerate it right away, and use it before the ‘Use By’ date on the pack.
+Culinary Uses

-· When Fresh yeast is used in baked goods (breads, Danish pastries, brioche, croissants, etc.) It not only increases the volume but also improves the texture, grain and flavor of the bread
+• When fresh yeast is used in baked goods (breads, Danish pastries, brioche, croissants, etc.) it not only increases the volume but also improves the texture, grain and flavour of the bread

-· When added to various dough's, the Fresh yeast starts a fermentation process by metabolizing sugar to produce ethyl alcohol and carbon dioxide gas, which leaven the dough.
+• When added to dough, the fresh yeast starts a fermentation process by metabolizing sugar to produce ethyl alcohol and carbon dioxide gas, which leavens the dough.

-· The gas bubbles are trapped in a porous, elastic web produced by the flour's protein (gluten) combined with liquid, giving the dough volume.
+• The gas bubbles are trapped in a porous, elastic web produced by the flour's protein (gluten) combined with liquid, giving the dough volume.
+How to Store

 • If kept on a shelf, packaged and jarred yeast is not usable past the expiration date.

 • If stored well-wrapped in the refrigerator or freezer, it can last for several months.